cATaLogUE Des PucEs

 Jules Moigniez is a French animal sculptor.

-He was a student of Paul Comolera (1818-1897), a great sculptor specializing in birds, himself a student of François Rude.
+He was a pupil of Paul Comolera (1818 – 1897), a great sculptor specializing in birds, himself a pupil of François Rude.

-At the age of twenty, J. Moigniez exhibited his first sculpture “Braque Dog Stopping a Pheasant” at the Universal Exhibition of 1855 in Paris.
+At the age of twenty, Jules Moigniez exhibited his first sculpture, "Braque Dog Stopping a Pheasant," at the 1855 Universal Exhibition in Paris.

 He then exhibited regularly at the Salon, from 1859 to 1892, where he obtained an honorable mention in the first year.